turingschool/curriculum/source/level_1/jsattend.markdown

 Run that and you should see the list of uncleaned zipcodes scroll by.

-#### Step 1: Zero-Padding Existing Zipcodes
+### Step 1: Zero-Padding Existing Zipcodes

 Let's write a little pseudo-code:

-* If the zipcode is less than 5 digits, I want to add zeros on to the front until it becomes five digits
+* If the zipcode is less than 5 digits, add zeros on to the front until it becomes five digits
-* If the zipcode is more than 5 digits I don't know what to do with it, so it's junk.
-Let's put "00000" for junk here.
+* If the zipcode is exactly 5 digits, assume it's ok

-* If the zipcode is exactly 5 digits, I assume it's ok
+#### Beginning the Implementation

 Turning that into code we should create a `clean_zipcode` method.
 Model it after the structure of your `clean_number` method.
 Name the parameter `original` like we did in `clean_number`.
 Assuming you have that structure we can start to map out the method's code...